FusionCache/docs/docs/stats/stats.md

 <br/>

 ## Detail
-The stats returned include a `totalQueries` value which includes the `STATS` query itself.
+The stats include a `totalQueries` value which includes the `STATS` query itself - i.e. if the server starts and the only query received is `STATS`, the `totalQueries` value will be 1 because it includes the `STATS` just received.

 <br/>